 Sterilization is, of course, the most successful form of birth control.
 Tubal ligations in women are 100% effective, but bear in mind that vasectomies are only considered 100% effective after 72 weeks.

 I can also tell you that if you casually mention to your husband that you are glad you never needed to use a crocodile dung pessary to prevent pregnancy, he will give you a funny look.
-If he just happened to be on an conference call with work and had his mic on, as my husband was, and you inadvertently tell his boss that you are glad you never had to use a crocodile dung pessary as birth control, your husband will give you a look better described as “aghast” than “funny”.
+If he happens to be on an conference call with his coworkers and his boss, who can clearly hear you tell him that you are glad you never had to use a crocodile dung pessary as birth control, the funny look your husband will give you is better described as “aghast”.

 Apparently the normal wives of normal people don’t talk about this stuff.
 Who knew?